 Secondhand smoke is the smoke that you exhale plus the "sidestream" smoke created by the lit end of your cigarette.

 When friends and family breathe in your secondhand smoke – what we call passive smoking – it isn't just unpleasant for them, it can damage their health too.

-Pregnant women exposed to passive smoke are more prone to premature birth and their baby is more at risk of low birthweight and cot death.
+Pregnant women exposed to passive smoke are more prone to premature birth and their baby is more at risk of low birthweight and sudden infant death syndrome (cot death).

 How to protect against secondhand smoke

 The only way to protect your friends and family from secondhand smoke is to keep the environment around them smoke free.

 The best way to do that is to quit smoking completely.
 If you're not ready to quit, make every effort to keep your cigarette smoke away from other people and never smoke indoors or in the car.

 - always smoke outside

 - ask your visitors to smoke outside